-The Company's compensation committee ("CC") aims to identify a peer group of 12-17 companies (with majority of companies headquartered in Europe) that best reflects all aspects of Exor's business and talent market.
+Exor is a global company that operates in highly competitive industries and geographies with most of our competitors not being listed in Amsterdam.
+Exor believes it competes for executive talent with global leading listed organisations.
+The Company's compensation committee (the "CC") therefore aims to identify a peer group of 12-17 companies with the majority headquartered in Europe, that best reflects all aspects of Exor's business and talent market.
 Hence, it considers, but is not limited to, the following factors: public listing, industry practices, business model and strategy, geographic footprint, company size and availability of disclosed compensation data.
-The CC will regularly review and update the benchmarking peer group.
+Each year, the CC validates the peer group and may recommend changes to the composition of the peer group to the Non-Executive Directors, while considering the above-mentioned criteria.
+The peer group and any changes thereto, including the reason for change, will be disclosed in the annual remuneration report.
+For 2025, for example, the peer group comprises Prosus N.V., Investor AB, Loews Corporation, Groupe Bruxelles Lambert N.V., BlackRock, Inc., KKR & Co LP., Partners Group Holding AG, EQT AB, 3i Group plc, Carlyle Group, Inc., Schroders plc. and CVC Capital Partners.